TorbjornHoltmon/holtmon.dev/content/articles/generating-a-typescript-client-from-swagger-openapi-and-publishing-it-as-a-package.md

 Next up you will need to configure your nswag.json file, [unfortunately the json file is not very well documented](https://github.com/RicoSuter/NSwag/wiki/NSwag-Configuration-Document).
 I recommend configuring it manually [through their GUI](https://github.com/RicoSuter/NSwag/wiki/NSwagStudio) (Windows only unfortunately) which will show you all possible options for your client.

-The settings in my `nswag.json` is what I recommend, and will work well.
-There is currently a bug when using axios as your client, so if you are not using my configuration and bundler I recommend using `Fetch` as your `template` in `nswag.json` instead.
+The settings in my `nswag.json` is what I personally recommend, and will work well.
+There is currently a bug at the time of writing this when using axios as your client.
+If you are not using my configuration and bundler I instead recommend using `Fetch` as your `template` in `nswag.json` instead.

-I implemented a temporary workaround with class a class extension.
-You can configure your client with some extension methods and options, I might write about how to do that in the future.
+I implemented a temporary workaround to the bug in my client with class extensions.
+You can configure your client with some extension methods and options.

-Using `Axios` as your template is what I recommend, you can create your own axios client and add headers and other options on the client side and then pass it to the generated client.
+The reason why i recommend `Axios` is that you can create your own axios client and add headers and other options on the client side and then pass it to the generated client.
 Very handy when adding authorization headers.
-Its a convenient and well documented library, and much easier to configure than extending the generated client.
+It is a convenient and well documented library, and much easier to configure than extending the generated client.

 To build the client, first run: `dotnet restore` then `dotnet build` in your project directory.
 Remember to set your output location in `nswag.json`.

 If you don't have any need for an npm package you can use the client as is and copy it to your typescript project.

-If you are using javascript in your project you will need to package your client before use.
-Use the rollup config I have in my repo or use your preferred bundler.
+**If you are using javascript in your project you will need to package your client before use.
+Use the rollup config I have in my repo or use your preferred bundler.**

 I hope this guide has helped you.
 If you have any issues or questions, don't hesitate to [create an issue on my repo](https://github.com/TorbjornHoltmon/Generate-Typescript-Client-From-OpenApi), and I will do what I can to help.